Test-Time Training on Video Streams: Results

 \subsection{Video Colorization}

-The goal of colorization is to add realistic RGB colors to gray-scale images ~\cite{lei2019fully, zhang2019deep}.
-Our goal here is to demonstrate the generality of online TTT-MAE, not to achieve the state-of-the-art.
+The goal of colorization is to add realistic RGB colors to gray-scale images ~\citep{lei2019fully, zhang2019deep}.
+Our goal here is to demonstrate the generality of our method, not to achieve the state-of-the-art.

 Following \cite{zhang2016colorful}, we simply treat colorization as a supervised learning problem.
-We use the same architecture as for segmentation -- Swin Transformer with two heads, trained on ImageNet \cite{deng2009imagenet} to predict the colors given input images processed as gray-scale.
-We only make the necessary changes to map to a different output space, and do not use domain-specific techniques, e.g., perceptual losses, adversarial learning, and diffusion models.
-Our bare-minimal baseline already achieves results comparable, if not superior, to those in \cite{zhang2016colorful}.
-Our method uses exactly the same hyper-parameters as for segmentation.
+We use the same architecture as for segmentation -- Swin Transformer with two heads, pre-trained on ImageNet -- to predict colors given gray-scale images.
+We do not use domain-specific techniques, e.g., perceptual losses, adversarial learning, or diffusion.
+Our bare-minimal baseline already achieves results comparable to those in \cite{zhang2016colorful}. \emph{Online TTT-MAE} uses exactly the same hyper-parameters as for segmentation.
 All of our colorization experiments were completed in a single run.
+Because colorizing COCO Videos is expensive, we only evaluate \emph{Online TTT-MAE} and \emph{Main Task Only}.

-For quantitative results, we colorize COCO Videos, by processing the 10 videos into black and white.
+For the quantitative results in Table \ref{tab-colorization}, we colorize COCO Videos by first processing the 3 videos into black and white.
 This enables us to compare with the original videos in RGB.
-Quantitative results are in Table \ref{tab-colorization}.
-Because colorizing COCO Videos is expensive, we only evaluate our final method and the \emph{Main Task Only} baseline without TTT.
 For qualitative results, we also colorize the 10 original black-and-white Lumiere Brothers films from 1895, roughly 40 seconds each, at the rate of 10 frames per second.
 Figure~\ref{fig:colorization} in Appendix \ref{app-color} provides a snapshot of our qualitative results.
-Please see Appendix \ref{app-color} for a list of the films and their lengths.
+Please also see Appendix \ref{app-color} for a list of the films and their lengths.

 Our method outperforms the baseline and \cite{zhang2016colorful} on all metrics except SSIM.
-It is a field consensus that PSNR and SSIM often misrepresent actual visual quality because colorization is inherently multi-modal \cite{zhang2016colorful,zhang2017real}, but we still include them for completeness.
+It is a field consensus that PSNR and SSIM often misrepresent actual visual quality because colorization is inherently multi-modal \citep{zhang2016colorful,zhang2017real}, but we still include them for completeness.
 Please see the project website for the complete set of the original and colorized videos.
 Our method visually improves the quality in all of them comparing to the baseline, especially in terms of consistency across frames.